-Prior authorization rules may apply as different vaccines may have different benefit guidelines.
+may have different benefit guidelines.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

-If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received.
+What you must pay when Services that are covered for you you get these services Immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible Pneumonia vaccine for the pneumonia, • Flu shots, once each flu season in the fall and winter, influenza, Hepatitis B, and with additional flu shots if medically necessary COVID-19 vaccines.
+Hepatitis B vaccine if you are at high or intermediate If additional services risk of getting Hepatitis B are provided, cost COVID-19 vaccine sharing may apply. • Other vaccines if you are at risk and they meet Please see Medicare Part B coverage rules "Physician/Practitioner We also cover some vaccines under our Part D prescription services" or the benefit drug benefit. listing for the service The Shingles vaccine (Herpes Zoster-Zostavax) is a preventive received. vaccine, and is available under your Part D benefit.
 Travel immunizations are not a covered benefit.
-You will pay the costs for these services
+You will pay the costs for these Prior authorization rules may apply as different vaccines services